apache/camel-website/content/blog/2022/03/camel-k-roadmap-2022/index.md

 Another thread we should follow is related to the proposal about descoped OLM.
 This part should be put in a wider context around the OLM project.

 ## API
 We can start thinking of Camel K as an enablement technology.
 Then, it makes sense to dedicate some effort in improving the way the technology may be consumed by others.
-APIs and CRDs are the main scope of this section.
+APIs and Custom Resource Definitions (CRD) are the main scope of this section.

 * Provide a full description of the APIs
 * Comprehensive CRD structural schemas for tooling